IasonKz/EU_CONEXUS_Hackathon/README.md

 # ApiconIASIS: Bee Wanderer

 A pixel-art educational game prototype made for a competition / hackathon.
-Flora travels through bee habitats, collects cure ingredients, avoids infected bees, and learns about pollinators.
+Flora is an explorer and scientist!
+Her ultimate mission is to reach the diseased bee hives around the world and help them with the therapy see made.
+During this process she gains knowledge about all different species of bees which see keeps in her notebook.
+Her friend Glenn is always there to help and advise her throughout her mission!

 ## Play / project links